elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/009-unix-style-command-line-applications.md

 Rather than treating this article as a definitive reference for how to build good command-line applications, perhaps we can instead use it as a jumping-off point for future topics to cover in a more self-contained fashion.
 I'd love to hear your thoughts on what topics in particular interested you and what areas you think should have been covered in greater detail.

 > NOTE: If you'd like to learn more about this topic, consider doing the Practicing Ruby self-guided course on [Streams, Files, and Sockets](https://practicingruby.com/articles/study-guide-1?u=dc2ab0f9bb).
-You've already completed one of its reading exercises by reading this article!
+You've already completed one of its reading exercises by working through this article!